silverbulletmd/silverbullet/website/template/query/task.md

 ---
 tags: template
-description: generic task template that supports updating the status back in the origin page
+description: Generic task template that supports updating the status back in the origin page
-order: 1
 ---
 * [{{state}}] [[{{ref}}]] {{name}}